pcko1/etherscan-python/README.md

 ## Issues

 For problems regarding installing or using the package please open an [issue](https://github.com/pcko1/etherscan-python/issues).
-If you think that a newly-added method is missing, also open an issue as a feature request and I will do my best to add it.
 Kindly avoid disclosing potentially sensitive information such as your API keys or your wallet addresses.

 ___
 Powered by [Etherscan.io APIs](https://etherscan.io/apis).